jwang1133/Bioinformatics/Perl/1DNAseq_alignment/README.md

-##This folder describes the process for performing DNAseq short reads alignment on publicly available DANseq dataset##
+##This folder describes the process for performing DNAseq short reads alignment on publicly available DNAseq short reads dataset##

 ###I. Things need to know about the script '1\_BWA\_MEM\_run\_maize\_ATR.pl'###

-**A. This script uses publicly available DANseq data, directly download from NCBI website**
+**A. This script uses publicly available DNAseq data, directly download from website**

 **B. We split the fastq.gz file into small segments because of the limited computing resources, this also allow us to perform parallel computing**